 Prescriptions for glasses use completely different metrics from contact lens prescriptions.
 Glasses have measurements that are based on the concave or convex curve of the lens as it sits in the frame, while contact lens prescriptions will contain a base curve, diameter, or contact lens name/manufacturer.

-This shouldn’t come as much of a surprise, as contacts sit directly on the eyes, and glasses are usually expected to be about 12 mm from the eyes.
-Even though both glasses prescriptions and contact lens prescriptions are designed to correct/improve vision, their prescriptions are not the same and can’t be compared by their prescription specs alone.
+This shouldn’t come as much of a surprise, as contacts sit directly on the eyes, and our eyes are usually about 12 mm from the glasses.
+Even though both glasses prescriptions and contact lens prescriptions are designed to correct/improve vision, their prescriptions are not the same.
+Thus we can’t compare by their prescription specs alone.

-There are many different aspects to a contact lens prescription, and they are typically made up of the following:
+There are many different aspects to a contact lens prescription, and you will usually see the following:

 The higher the base curve number, the flatter the contact lens will be.
 Some corneas are “steeper” or “flatter” than others, and your BC number will depend on your cornea shape.

-Color: There are some situations where individuals might order a specific “tint” for contact lenses.
-Here, the color of that tint is described.
+- There are some situations where individuals might order a specific “tint” for contact lenses.
+Here, it describes the color of that tint.

 You should also make sure that your contact lens prescription is good for at least one year, which is usually the case.
 If you find that your contact lenses are becoming uncomfortable or not fitting properly, you should consult with an eye doctor as soon as possible.
 It’s also important to remember that you will not be able to purchase contact lenses once your prescription expires.

-And now you can renew your prescription online (for US buyers only), it’s hassle free and for as low as $25, try now!
+And now you can renew your prescription online (for US buyers only) with UNIQSO, it’s hassle-free and for as low as $25, try now!